By: Julie Shipman, Career Coach

 Have a question or comment?
 Connect with me at Julie.firstname.lastname@example.org

-- Interviewing someone for a job and then providing your feedback
+- Interviewing someone for a job, then providing your feedback

 - Blog writers

-- Social sites where you share your recommendations or opinions about products and services
+- Social sites where you give your recommendations or opinions about products or services

 - News commentators